facebook/libphutil/README.md

 An abstract, abstract syntax tree which can make it easier to perform simple static analysis, and a concrete AST for PHP.

+(Does it port from diff-view to diff-view only, with no way to review history?) change above

+Here are
+ some new
+lines in
+the file

 **Remarkup**
 A Markdown-like lightweight markup language.
 Remarkup's syntax is defined by parser plugins and fairly easy to extend and configure.

+(Does it port from diff-view to diff-view only, with no way to review history?) change above

+Here are
+ some new
+lines in
+the file

 **Daemons**
 Enables running PHP scripts as stable, long-lived daemons.